Jinzug/projets-ete-2025/password-generator/README.md

 ## Utilisation

-generate_passwrd() --> Use it to generate your personalisable password by awnsering some questions.
+generate_passwrd() --> Generate your personalisable password by awnsering some questions.

-choice() --> Use it only to awnser questions without making the password.